jackjliew/ai-openscale/cloud-faststart.md

 - To learn about biases, see [Fairness](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-mf-monitor).
 - To learn about how well your model predicts outcomes, see [Accuracy](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-acc-monitor).
-- To learn about interpreting charts, data, and transactions, see [Monitoring Fairness, Average Requests per Minute, and Accuracy](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-itc-timechart).
+- To learn about interpreting charts, data, and transactions, see [Getting insights with {{site.data.keyword.aios_short}}](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-itc-timechart).